-Syntax Description vlan vlan-id (Optional) Lists the VLANs on this trunk assign the path cost.
-You do not use this par is from 1 to 4094. value Value of the port cost.
-The available cost calculation method as follows: the port cost.
-The available cost range depends on the path-cost n method as follows: • short-The range is from 1 to 65536. short-The range is from 1 to 65536.long-The range is from 1 to 200,000,000. • long-The range is from 1 to 200,000 auto Sets the value of the port cost by the medi Table 1 for the values). a speed of the interface (see Command Default Port cost is set by th e media speed.
-Command Modes Interface configurati ion mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-Usage Guidelines method of a LAN in information on settir PVST+). ost default value is determined from the media s terface (see Table 1).
-See the spanning-tree pa ting the path cost calculation method for Rapid per thcost method command for Usage Guidelines method of a LAN in information on settir PVST+). terface (see Table 1).
-See the spanning-tree part thcost method command for Usage Guidelines method of a LAN in information on settir PVST+). terface (see Table 1).
-See the spanning-tree par ing the path cost calculation method for Rapid per ault Port Cost thcost method command for Usage Guidelines method of a LAN in information on settir PVST+).
-Table 1 Def a terface (see Table 1).
-See the spanning-tree par ing the path cost calculation method for Rapid per ault Port Cost thcost method command for VLAN Spanning Tree Plus (Rapid Usage Guidelines method of a LAN in information on settir PVST+).
-Table 1 Defa Bandwidth terface (see Table 1).
-See the spanning-tree par ing the path cost calculation method for Rapid per ault Port Cost Short Path Cost Method Port Cost thcost method command for VLAN Spanning Tree Plus (Rapid Long Path Cost Method Port Cost Usage Guidelines method of a LAN in information on settir PVST+).
-Table 1 Defa Bandwidth 10 Mbps terface (see Table 1).
-See the spanning-tree particular for the path cost calculation method for Rapid pertine for the path cost calculation method for Rapid pertine for the path cost for the thcost method command for VLAN Spanning Tree Plus (Rapid Long Path Cost Method Port Cost 2,000,000
+Syntax Description vlan vlan-id (Optional) Lists the VLANs on this trunk interface for which you want to assign the path cost.
+You do not use this parameter on access ports.
+The range is from 1 to 4094. value Value of the port cost.
+The available cost calculation method as follows: range depends on the path-cost • short-The range is from 1 to 65536. • long-The range is from 1 to 200,000,000. auto Sets the value of the port cost by the media for the values). speed of the interface (see Table 1 Command Default Port cost is set by the media speed.
+Command Modes Interface configuratio n mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
+0.0(2)N1(1) This command we introduced.
+Usage Guidelines The STP port path commethod of a LAN interinformation on setting PVST+). st default value is determined from the media s erface (see Table 1).
+See the spanning-tree par the path cost calculation method for Rapid per thcost method command for Usage Guidelines The STP port path commethod of a LAN interinformation on setting PVST+). st default value is determined from the media serface (see Table 1).
+See the spanning-tree pa te the path cost calculation method for Rapid per ult Port Cost thcost method command for Jsage Guidelines The STP port path commethod of a LAN interinformation on setting PVST+).
+Table 1 Defau st default value is determined from the media serface (see Table 1).
+See the spanning-tree pa te the path cost calculation method for Rapid per ult Port Cost thcost method command for VLAN Spanning Tree Plus (Rapic Usage Guidelines The STP port path commethod of a LAN interinformation on setting PVST+).
+Table 1 Defaute Bandwidth st default value is determined from the media serface (see Table 1).
+See the spanning-tree par g the path cost calculation method for Rapid per ult Port Cost Short Path Cost Method Port Cost hcost method command for VLAN Spanning Tree Plus (Rapic Long Path Cost Method Port Cost Usage Guidelines The STP port path commethod of a LAN integration on setting PVST+).
+Table 1 Defau Bandwidth 10 Mbps st default value is determined from the media serface (see Table 1).
+See the spanning-tree par g the path cost calculation method for Rapid per ult Port Cost Short Path Cost Method Port Cost 100 hcost method command for VLAN Spanning Tree Plus (Rapid Long Path Cost Method Port Cost 2,000,000